 First, Google Correlate does not pull absolute search volume.
-Just like Trends, it is based on share of total volume.
+Just like Trends, it is based on the share of total volume.
 All terms are relative to each other.
 You still need to use Keyword Planner or another keyword research tool to find search volume.

 Second, correlation does not equal causation.
 Just because terms correlate with each other does not mean they share a causal relationship.
 There’s a lot of noise in the Correlate data, but plenty of hidden gems too.
-You’ll have to use best judgement.
+You’ll have to use your best judgment.

 Here are five ways to use Google Correlate and integrate it into your marketing research toolset.

 In Google Correlate, you can find correlations across time AND space.
 If you trying to define your target personas for a new product or service, you can use each correlation to get deep insights about your audience.

 What if I told you that you could find out what US State to start rolling your product out with Google Correlate?
 That’s what the Compare US States feature is for.

 Imagine you are trying to roll out a new Pu-erh tea brand.
 You want to focus your marketing efforts on a geographic area.